conradakunga/Blog/_posts/2026-06-15-fail-unhelpful-microsoft-store-error-message.md

 But **what use is this to me**, the **user**?

-It can be argued the error is **not something I can do anything abou**t.
+It can be argued that the error is **not something I can do anything abou**t.

 In which case, **what's the point of telling me**?